Vheissu/aurelia-code-snippets/Value Converters/README.md

 This directory contains a few handy custom Value Converters for the Aurelia Javascript framework.

 ## General
-A collection of generical Value Converters
+A collection of generic Value Converters

 - [Default value if supplied value is empty or null](default-value.js)